Kitware/ParaView/Plugins/GmshReader/README.md

  * The TimeSteps element contains TimeStep sub-elements.
 Each TimeStep element specifies an index (index_attribute), an index used in the geometry filename pattern (geometry_index), an index used in the field filename pattern (field_index) and a time value (float).
     1. number_of_steps specifies how many steps of your solution you want to visualize.
 These steps can then be visualized sequentially with the ParaView play button (green arrow).
     2. Normally there is one TimeStep element per timestep.
 However, it is possible to ask the reader to automatically generate timestep entries.
 This is done by setting the (optional) auto_generate_indices to 1.
-This is the usual and recommended mode for contant intervals between successive time steps.
+This is the usual and recommended mode for constant intervals between successive time steps.
 In this case, the reader will generate number_of_steps entries.
     3. The geometry_index and field_index of these entries will start at start_index and will be incremented by increment_index_by.
     4. The time value of these entries will start at start_value and will be incremented by increment_value_by.